Quiver Yangians as Coulomb branch algebras: Quantum Coulomb branch algebra for general quivers

 There exists a homomorphism from the positive subalgebra of the quiver Yangian to the spherical equivariant shuffle algebra \cite{Galakhov:2021vbo}:

 with

 It is straightforward to check \cite{Galakhov:2021vbo}:

-which obey the quadratic $e$-$e$ relation in \eqref{eq:QY_quadratic_relations}.
+which obeys the quadratic $e$-$e$ relation in \eqref{eq:QY_quadratic_relations}.
 The other relations from \eqref{eq:QY_quadratic_relations} can be checked similarly.
-Then the extension to the whole algebra is guaranteed by the the shuffle product associativity.
+Then the extension to the whole algebra is guaranteed by the shuffle product associativity.
 We conjecture that for the triple quiver $(\widehat{Q},\widehat{W})$, the homomorphism \eqref{eq:shuffle_homo} can be promoted to the algebra isomorphism: